U.S. Department of State Seal

 Quality of Care: Good medical facilities are available, and there are many Western-trained physicians.
 Hong Kong emergency service response times for police, fire, and ambulances are good.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance coverage overseas.
+See our Insurance Providers for Overseas Coverage page for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention website for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Payment and Insurance: Travelers will be asked to post a deposit prior to admission to hospitals to cover the expected cost of treatment.
+Payment and Insurance: Travelers will be asked to pay a deposit prior to admission to hospitals in Hong Kong to cover the expected cost of treatment.
 Hospitals and clinics generally accept credit cards.

 U.S. Consulate General Hong Kong & Macau maintains a list of local English-speaking doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

 Medication: Always carry your prescription medication in original packaging, along with your doctor’s prescription.
-Prescription drugs are widely available, although names may vary.
+Prescription drugs are widely available in Hong Kong, although names may vary.
 You need a prescription from a doctor in Hong Kong to purchase medications locally.
 Bring prescription medications to cover your stay in Hong Kong or plan to see a physician in Hong Kong to obtain a new prescription.
 If traveling with prescription medication, check with the government of Hong Kong to ensure the medication is legal in Hong Kong.
-Always carry your prescription medication in original packaging with your doctor’s prescription.

 Air Quality: Visit AirNow Department of State for information on air quality at U.S. Embassies and Consulates.
 The air quality in Hong Kong varies considerably and fluctuates with the seasons.
-It is typically at its worst in the summer.
+It is typically worse in the summer.

 People at the greatest risk from particle pollution exposure include: